Felix-Voyle/JJ-Coffee-MS2/README.md

 ### First Time Visitor Goals
 - As a first time visitor I want to be able to see what services food/drinks are on offer
 - As a first time visitor I want to know the purpose of the site
-- As a first time visitor I want to be able to see past reviews/experiecnes of the company
 - As a first time user I want to be able to navigate around the site seamlessly

  ### Returning Visitor Goals